pippim/pippim.github.io/programs/mserve.md

 In addition to the music stored on your local storage, you can access music stored on a File Server or your Cell Phone.

+When you startup mserve or select a different location, music resumes playing where you left off.
+Or if music was paused, it is paused at the same song position where you left off.

 If the File Server spends most of its life sleeping, you can wake it up with a "Magic Packet" and keep it awake by "touching" a specific